stevetyler/twitter-node-service/README.md

 # Twitter-Node-Service

-Lists tweets for user stevetyler_uk at url http://localhost:3000/stevetyler_uk
+Lists tweets for user stevetyler_uk and will post a test tweet from /post route

 ## Prerequisites